 The typically developing healthy preschool population is served through the Brief Behavioral Intervention (BBI), which utilizes a manualized, short-term, evidence-based and goal-oriented behavioral intervention with parent training and live coaching.
-Fellows have opportunity to gain experience training and providing live consultation and supervision for interns and practicum students seeing patients in the intervention.
-Fellows also lead consultations with medical residents and fellows who regularly observe BBI, which occurs for six hours per week.
+Fellows have the unique opportunity to gain experience training and providing live consultation and supervision for interns and practicum students seeing patients in the intervention.
+Fellows also lead consultations with medical residents, fellows, and clinicians who regularly observe BBI, which occurs for six hours per week.
 Fellows will also have the opportunity to provide brief treatment within this intervention if desired.